jasonacox/TinyLLM/README.md

 ### LLM Server

 To run a local LLM, you will need a server to run inference on the model.
 This project recommends two options: [vLLM](./vllm/) and llama-cpp-python (see [llmserver](./llmserver/)).
-Both provide a built-in OpenAI API compatible server.  vLLM is recommended as it supports multiple simultaneous inference threads (session) but both work.
+Both provide a built-in OpenAI API compatible server.  vLLM is recommended as it supports multiple simultaneous inference threads (session) and automatically downloads the models, but both work.
 The steps below will build the vllm server.

 Note: For GPUs with a compute capability of 6 or less (e.g. Pascal, GTX 1060) follow details [here](./vllm/) instead.